 Easter Monday, the day after Easter Sunday

 Liberation Day, Festa della Liberazione commemorating the end of WWII in Italy, is a national holiday marked by ceremonies, historic re-enactments, and celebrations.
 Most major sites and museums are open and many towns hold fairs, concerts, food festivals, or special events.
-One of the more interesting events is the Palio di Bomarzo, north of Rome (see Northern Lazio map for location).
+In Rome, there's a parade, including a tri-color flyover from the Italian Air Force.
 In Venice it's also the feast day of Venice's patron saint, Saint Mark, celebrated with a procession and other festivities in Saint Mark's Square.

 Labor Day, May 1

 May 1, the day of the worker, is another Italian national holiday with more festivals, parades, and special events.
 Since it's so close to Liberation Day, many Italians take a vacation from April 25 through May 1.
-Some museums, such as the Uffizi Gallery and Naples Archeology Museum, are closed on May 1.
-Top tourist destinations like Venice and Alberobello in the south are extremely crowded and in some cities there may be protest rallys.
+Some museums, such as the Uffizi Gallery and Naples Archaeology Museum, are closed on May 1.
+Top tourist destinations like Venice and Alberobello in the south are extremely crowded and in some cities, there may be protest rallies.
 One of Sardinia's most important festivals, the Sagra di Sant Efisio, starts on May 1.

 Festa della Repubblica, June 2, commemorates the birth of the Italian Republic.
 Most major sties and attractions are open and it's another day when you may find concerts, parades, and other special events.
 In Rome there's usually a big parade presided over by Italy's president and military bands play music in the gardens of the Quirinale, open to the public.